debarghya17/Tulsi/README.md

-Here’s a heartfelt and professional `README.md` for your **Tulsi** portfolio project, crafted as a Rakhi gift:

----

 # 🌸 Tulsi — A Rakhi Gift of Code & Spirit

 **Tulsi** is a lovingly crafted portfolio project, gifted on the occasion of Raksha Bandhan.
 Just like the sacred Tulsi plant, this project symbolizes purity, protection, and devotion—blending technology with tradition.